Please click on a profile below to expand:

 Jo currently holds the position of Senior Forensic Scientist at ArroGen Forensics Ltd. She previously worked within the Specialist Forensic Services division of the Metropolitan Police Service and as a Forensic Specialist with the Forensic Science Service (London).

-Jo has both UK and international expertise in Blood Pattern Analysis (BPA) interpretation and training and have over 18 years of experience in forensic investigation including hundreds of major and critical incidents.
+Jo has both UK and international expertise in Blood Pattern Analysis (BPA) interpretation and training and has 20 years’ experience in forensic investigation including hundreds of major and critical incidents.

 After graduating from Loughborough University with a Masters Degree in Criminology and Criminal Justice, Correna undertook professional exams at the College of Law in Chester and qualified as a criminal solicitor in 1996.